 This practice of weekly accountability for one's discipleship helps one another grow in holiness of heart and life, and forms disciples who make disciples.
 Covenant Discipleship groups provide the leaders in discipleship congregations need for the mission of making disciples of Jesus Christ for the transformation of the world.

 With some adaptation, Covenant Discipleship Groups are also a wonderful opportunity for children and youth.

-Melanie C. Gordon is Discipleship Ministries Director of Ministry with Children.
-She co-authored Growing Everyday Disciples: Covenant Discipleship with Children with Susan Groseclose and Gayle Quay.
+Melanie C. Gordon, who served as Discipleship Ministries Director of Ministry with Children. co-authored Growing Everyday Disciples: Covenant Discipleship with Children with Susan Groseclose and Gayle Quay.

 “Children’s Covenant Discipleship Groups are effective for children approximately third through sixth grade,” approximately eight to twelve years old, Gordon reports.

 They also write a covenant together, which can be a challenging task.
 Gordon’s book offers tips on “how to do that without your hair curling,” she says through laughter.